Major damage to Alabama mobile home park amid tropical storm

 In Louisiana, the threat came a month after spring storms and flooding that were blamed for five deaths, and as parts of the state continued a slow recovery from a brutal 2020 hurricane season.

 Separately, Tropical Storm Dolores made landfall on Mexico’s west coast with near-hurricane force.
-The storm’s center was located about 50 miles (75 kilometers) southeast of Manzanillo, Mexico, a city of about 160,000 people.
-Its maximum sustained winds were clocked at 70 mph (110 kph), and it was moving north-northwest at 13 mph (20 kph).
+As of Saturday night, it was a depression located about 140 miles (225 kilometers) north-northwest of Guadalajara, Mexico.
+Its maximum sustained winds were clocked at 30 mph (45 kph), and it was moving north at 21 mph (33 kph).

 Bynum reported from Savannah, Georgia.
 Associated Press reporter Kelli Kennedy in Fort Lauderdale, Florida, contributed to this report.